arctelix/drag-resize-snap/README.md

 All options:

-    // Get an Create an element to drag, resize, and snap var pane = document.getElementById('pane')
+    // Create an element to drag, resize, and snap var pane = document.getElementById('pane')

     // (optional) Create an HTMLElement to use as a drag handle.